Gr33nbl00d/caddy-revocation-validator/README.md

 > Description: If a CRL defined in a client cert CDP is not known/loaded during handshake download will be triggered in background

 #### crl_cdp_strict
-In strict mode it is required that if a CDP is defined inside the certificate.
+Configures if CRL checking is mandatory to allow a connection if CDP is defined (Optional) (Default: false) In strict mode it is required that if a CDP is defined inside the certificate.
 The CRL needs to be downloaded from one of the CDP locations and needs to be checked to gain access If the CRL can not be downloaded, the validation of the crl signature failed (see signature_validation_mode), or the CRL is not downloaded yet (see crl_fetch_mode) connection is denied.

 ## ocsp_config
+Configures OCSP revocation checks
 ### default_cache_duration
 The default time to cache OCSP responses valid time units are “ns”, “us” (or “µs”), “ms”, “s”, “m”, “h” If the default time is zero no caching will be performed.
 If the OCSP responder has defined a "NextUpdate" time the caching time will be time from now on till the next update, in this case default_cache_duration will be ignored

+## trusted_responder_certs_files
+(Optional) A predefined list of files of CA certificates which are trusted to verify the OCSP response signature.
+These certificates will be used to verify OCSP response signature if the ocsp response signature cert is not part of the client cert chain.
+If the signature cert is part of the client cert chain there is no need to configure a certificate here.
+PEM and DER encoding are both supported

 ### ocsp_aia_strict
-In strict mode it is required that if an OCSP server is defined inside AIA extension at least one OCSP server defined can be contacted to check for revocation.
+Configures if OCSP checking is mandatory to allow a connection if AIA is defined (Optional) (Default: false) In strict mode it is required that if an OCSP server is defined inside AIA extension at least one OCSP server defined can be contacted to check for revocation.
 Or a valid response of one of the OCSP server is inside the cache
 If no OCSP server can be contacted and no cached response is present or the validation of the OCSP response signature failed connection is denied.